jobrouter/typo3-data/Documentation/Module/Index.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The data sets of the JobData table are synchronised in a table provided by this
 extension.
-This is the recommended type if you only want to display data,
+This is the recommended type if you only want to display data, for
-e.g. with the :ref:`content element <editor-content-element>`.
-Have a look at
+example, with the :ref:`content element <editor-content-element>`.
+Have a look
-the developer corner to see the :ref:`schema <developer-simple-sync-table>` of
+at the developer corner to see the :ref:`schema <developer-simple-sync-table>`
-the table and how to use it in your code.
-The synchronisation is done with the
+of the table and how to use it in your code.
+The synchronisation is done with
-available :ref:`synchronisation command <sync-command>`.
+the available :ref:`synchronisation command <sync-command>`.

 .. note::
    The simple synchronisation should only be used for an overseeable number of